khoin/dx463-final/README.md

 `KTree` does _not_ route to default output bus (0) for you.
 You need an auxilary Synth to do that.
 For this project, I have `\selector`, which selects different output buses of the three groups to bus 0.

 _Note: I'm documenting using the term `node`, which might be confused with the class `Node`; they are not, but `IdentityDictionary`.
-However, since these nodes refer to the Nodes on the server, I've chose to remain using the term._
+However, since these nodes refer to the Nodes on the server, I chose to remain using the term._

 #### Caveats, TODOS